-- novels such as Dry - a selection of classic and contemporary short stories and poems - a selection of contemporary persuasive texts - contemporary films such as Edward Scissorhands
+- novels and plays such as To Kill a Mockingbird and Romeo and Juliet - a selection of classic and contemporary short stories - a selection of classic and contemporary poems by First Nations Australian and wide-ranging Australian and world authors

 In English, students learn to speak, listen to, read, view, write and shape texts.
 They develop their ability to analyse how texts are constructed for particular purposes and to suit different contexts.
 Students also focus on developing their ability to make deliberate choices when constructing their own texts in order to achieve different purposes.